Trends Day 2019

 Sponsored By: Gensler

 How can you build community?
 How can you do it in an authentic, individual way that both revitalizes and shapes the identity of places and respects the bottom line?
-We have gathered the true craftsmen and women who will thoughtfully consider the uses, materials, and connections that breathe life into great design and allow for the intimate, pedestrian rich, human scale, and community space that people love in their prototypical urban “Main Streets”.
-This panel will show how collaboration between the public and private sectors can once again achieve innovative and profitable results.
+What are the key uses, materials, and connections that breathe life into great design and allow for the intimate, pedestrian rich, human scale, and community space that people love in their “Main Streets.”
+This panel will explore how collaboration between the public and private sectors can achieve innovative and profitable results.

 George Roberts, Director of Public Spaces, Quicken Loans Community Fund – Moderator